openstack/api-site/firstapp/source/durability.rst

 Using Object Storage to store fractals
 --------------------------------------

-The Fractals app currently uses the local filesystem on the instance to store the images it generates.
+The Fractals app currently uses the local file system on the instance to store the images it generates.
 This is not scalable or durable, for a number of reasons.

-Because the local filesystem is ephemeral storage, if the instance is terminated, the fractal images will be lost along with the instance.
-Block based storage, which we'll discuss in :doc:`/block_storage`, avoids that problem, but like local filesystems, it requires administration to ensure that it does not fill up, and immediate attention if disks fail.
+Because the local file system is ephemeral storage, if the instance is terminated, the fractal images will be lost along with the instance.
+Block based storage, which we will discuss in :doc:`/block_storage`, avoids that problem, but like local file systems, it requires administration to ensure that it does not fill up, and immediate attention if disks fail.

 The Object Storage service manages many of these tasks that normally would require the application owner to manage them, and presents a